OpenShipping/openshipping.github.io/event-api/README.md

 ## Logical Data Model
 ![Class Overview](images/class-overview.png)

-The above diagram illustrates the fundamental classes of the API.
-The main resources involved are Consignments and Transport Equipment.
+The above diagram illustrates the fundamental classes of the Tracking API.
+The main resources involved are *Consignments* and *Transport Equipment*, already described above.

-As described above, the *Consignment* represents the contracted movement of goods.
-In this containerized context, the Consignment defines a bunch of containers to be moved.

-*Transport Equipment* in our context can be considered a container.
-It's worth pointing out the importance of its relation to a Consignment: since the same physical container is reused over and over, it is the Transport Equipment within a Consignment which is relevant to a given set of shipping parties.

 Next up are the various kinds of events, which come in three flavors: planned, estimated and actual.

 By and large, the industry plans at the Consignment level (meaning the plan is the same for all containers), and very often the individual container cannot be identified until a while after the plan is issued.
-This is represented by *Planned Events*, which are bundled into a full Consignment transport plan.
+This is represented by *Planned Events*, which are thus bundled into a full Consignment transport plan.

 By contrast, *Actual Events* are physical occurrences of the individual, identified containers.
 A container is gated in, not a Consignment.
 Thus, Actual Events relate to Transport Equipment.